*The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.*

 With rampant unemployment and declining wages, Americans slashed expenses.
 The fortunate could survive by simply deferring vacations and regular consumer purchases.
 Middle- and working-class Americans might rely upon disappearing credit at neighborhood stores, default on utility bills, or skip meals.
 Those that could borrowed from relatives or took in boarders in homes or “doubled up” in tenements.
 The most desperate, the chronically unemployed, encamped on public or marginal lands in “Hoovervilles,” spontaneous shantytowns that dotted America’s cities, depending upon breadlines and street-corner peddling.
 Poor women and young children entered the labor force, as they always had.
 The ideal of the “male breadwinner” was always a fiction for poor Americans, but the Depression decimated millions of new workers.
 The emotional and psychological shocks of unemployment and underemployment only added to the shocking material depravities of the Depression.
 Social workers and charity officials, for instance, often found the unemployed suffering from feelings of futility, anger, bitterness, confusion, and loss of pride.
 Such feelings affected the rural poor no less than the urban.15

 VI.
-Migration and Immigration during the Great Depression
+Migration and the Great Depression

 On the Great Plains, environmental catastrophe deepened America’s longstanding agricultural crisis and magnified the tragedy of the Depression.
 Beginning in 1932, severe droughts hit from Texas to the Dakotas and lasted until at least 1936.
 The droughts compounded years of agricultural mismanagement.
 To grow their crops, Plains farmers had plowed up natural ground cover that had taken ages to form over the surface of the dry Plains states.
 Relatively wet decades had protected them, but, during the early 1930s, without rain, the exposed fertile topsoil turned to dust, and without sod or windbreaks such as trees, rolling winds churned the dust into massive storms that blotted out the sky, choked settlers and livestock, and rained dirt not only across the region but as far east as Washington, D.C., New England, and ships on the Atlantic Ocean.
 The “Dust Bowl,” as the region became known, exposed all-too-late the need for conservation.
 The region’s farmers, already hit by years of foreclosures and declining commodity prices, were decimated.16 For many in Texas, Oklahoma, Kansas, and Arkansas who were “baked out, blown out, and broke,” their only hope was to travel west to California, whose rains still brought bountiful harvests and–potentially–jobs for farmworkers.
 It was an exodus.
 Oklahoma lost 440,000 people, or a full 18.4 percent of its 1930 population, to out-migration.17

 Dorothea Lange’s Migrant Mother became one of the most enduring images of the “Dust Bowl” and the ensuing westward exodus.
 Lange, a photographer for the Farm Security Administration, captured the image at migrant farmworker camp in Nipomo, California, in 1936.
 In the photograph a young mother stares out with a worried, weary expression.
-She a migrant, having left her home in Oklahoma to follow the crops in the Golden State.
+She was a migrant, having left her home in Oklahoma to follow the crops to the Golden State.
 She took part in what many in the mid-1930s were beginning to recognize as a vast migration of families out of the southwestern plains states.
 In the image she cradles an infant and supports two older children, who cling to her.
 Lange’s photo encapsulated the nation’s struggle.
 The subject of the photograph seemed used to hard work but down on her luck, and uncertain about what the future might hold.

 The “Okies,” as such westward migrants were disparagingly called by their new neighbors, were the most visible group many who were on the move during the Depression, lured by news and rumors of jobs in far flung regions of the country.
 By 1932 sociologists were estimating that millions of men were on the roads and rails travelling the country.
 Economists sought to quantify the movement of families from the Plains.
 Popular magazines and newspapers were filled with stories of homeless boys and the veterans-turned-migrants of the Bonus Army commandeering boxcars.
 Popular culture, such as William Wellman’s 1933 film, Wild Boys of the Road, and, most famously, John Steinbeck’s Grapes of Wrath, published in 1939 and turned into a hit movie a year later, captured the Depression’s dislocated populations.